mrmeizongo/Xpilot/FAILSAFE.md

 # XPilot Failsafe Setup

-Due to the raw pulse width modulation input capture mechanism used in XPilot, failsafe detection requires a multi-step process for proper operation.
+Due to the raw pulse width modulation input capture mechanism used in XPilot to accommodate as many tx-rx combination as possible, failsafe detection requires a multi-step process for proper operation.
 Xpilot uses the throttle channel as the primary receiver failsafe indicator.
-On tx-rx signal loss, XPilot defaults to stabilize mode and the throttle is set to slightly lower than trim.
+On tx-rx signal loss, XPilot detects it and defaults to stabilize mode.
+The throttle input is overridden and set to a value slightly lower than trim.

 The receiver must be configured so that, on loss of transmitter signal, the throttle output moves to a PWM value that is lower than the normal calibrated throttle range.
 XPilot detects this out-of-range throttle signal and enters failsafe.